luccarhaddad/autocomplete_rb_tree/README.md

 # autocomplete_rb_tree
-AutoComplete tool in C++ using a Red-Black Tree data structure.
+AutoComplete tool in C++ using a Red-Black Tree Data Structure.